nsaoirse/FOAMySees/README.md

 # FOAMySees development Version
 This version uses preCICE v3 for additional functionality and stability.
 Code changes include minor bug-fixes due to the port from preCICE v2 to v3.
-Tested on Ubuntu 24
+Tested on Ubuntu 24.04.1 LTS, machine type: Dell Inc. OptiPlex 9020

+The best approach I have found is to use something like Spack as a package manager, or to install *everything* with sudo/root priveleges.
+The installation shell scripts for the various dependencies are great, but I recommend using something like ccmake and cmake in addition to these to configure your makefiles with some sort of GUI.
-Preliminary attempts at constructing a dockerized container of all required libraries are in progress...
+Some of the required packages will be found through pkg-config, some through the PATH variable, and some will need a specific environment variable to be defined to locate the .H files required to compile shared objects.
+Thus, preliminary attempts at constructing a dockerized container of all required libraries are in progress...

 # Installation Instructions
 Download the Github repository to somewhere you'd like it to stay.